Hotmoka/hotmoka/tutorial/Takamaka.md

 ## Running on Tendermint <a name="tendermint"></a>

+> If you do not want to do the exercise yourself and want instead to jump directly
+> to the files resulting at the end of this section, check out the `hotmoka_tutorial`
+> repository at the `family_tendermint` branch: `git checkout family_tendermint --`.
+> You can then import
+> the `family` and `blockchain` projects in Eclipse by using File &rarr; Import, then specify
+> *Existing Maven Projects* and select their directories inside `hotmoka_tutorial`.

-Up to now, we have run are experiments on a node returned by the `MemoryBlockchain.of(config)` call.
-It is an instance of `MemoryBlockchain` itself, that implements `io.hotmoka.nodes.Node`.
-It is not an actual blockchain, since transactions are not duplicated on a network, on which consensus is imposed.
+Up to now, we have run our experiments on a node returned by the `MemoryBlockchain.of(config)` call.
+It is an instance of `MemoryBlockchain` itself, that implements `io.hotmoka.nodes.Node`, that is, a Hotmoka node.
+`MemoryBlockchain` is not an actual blockchain, since transactions are not duplicated on a network, where consensus is imposed.
 Instead, it is meant for testing and easy experimentation, which is exactly what we are doing in this tutorial.
 In particular, a `MemoryBlockchain` is very